 Wolf Creek Falls

 Another scenic wonder in Banning State Park is the Wolf Creek Falls.
-The shortest hike to Wolf Creek Falls is just over 1.5 miles, though outdoor enthusiasts recommend kayaking to the falls.
+The shortest hike to these waterfalls in Minneapolis is just over 1.5 miles, though outdoor enthusiasts recommend kayaking to the falls.

 Turns out Wyoming isn’t the only state to have a Yellowstone.
 Alexander Ramsey Park was nicknamed “Little Yellowstone of Minnesota” after explorers saw the majestic and powerful Ramsey Falls.
 In addition to the showstopping waterfalls, there are also four miles of paved walking paths and a zoo to entertain visitors.